Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 01.32.02 UTC
+- WIB: Sabtu, 4 Januari 2025 02.18.36 UTC
-- WITA: Sabtu, 4 Januari 2025 02.32.02 UTC
+- WITA: Sabtu, 4 Januari 2025 03.18.36 UTC
-- WIT: Sabtu, 4 Januari 2025 03.32.02 UTC
+- WIT: Sabtu, 4 Januari 2025 04.18.36 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology